 By activating the CB1 and CB2 receptors, CBT, like other cannabinoid agonists, demonstrates an ocular hypotensive effect and neuroprotective effects on retinal ganglion cells.
 This suggests, at least at an experimental level, that CBT and other cannabinoids could act as ideal drugs in the management of glaucoma by showing good tolerance after topical application.

 We still need more studies to confirm these hypotheses.
-Still, without a doubt, these findings have drawn the scientific community’s attention regarding the applications and benefits that CBT could have in this regard.
+Still, without a doubt, these findings have attracted the scientific community’s attention regarding the potential applications and benefits of CBT.